irahulmishra/irahulmishra/README.md

-- 👋 Hi, I’m @irahulmishra
+- 👋 Hi, I’m Rahul Kumar Mishra.
+I am currently pursuing Masters in Applied Mathematics for Network and Data Sciences.
-- 👀 I’m interested in data science and machine learning projects.
-I have 3 years of experience as a software engineer.
+- 👀 I’m interested in Data Science and Machine Learning projects.
+I have 3 years of experience as a Software Engineer.
-- 🌱 I’m currently learning python and variuos machine learning libraries.
+- 🌱 I’m currently learning Python and variuos machine learning libraries.
+I have good knowledge of Java.
-- 💞️ I’m looking to collaborate on data science and machine learning projects.
+- 💞️ I’m looking to collaborate on Data Science and Machine Learning projects.
 - 📫 You can reach me via email rahulkmishra20@gmail.com or phone +4915206050179

 <!---